moggieuk/ERCF-Software-V3/README.md

 <br>

 ### Visualization of filament position
   The `log_visual` setting turns on an off the addition of a filament tracking visualization.
-Can be nice with log_level of 0 on when functioning setup.
+Can be nice with log_level of 0 or 1 on a tuned and functioning setup.

 ![Bling is always better](doc/visual_filament.png "Visual Filament Location")